davidkellis/gpstracker/README.md

 # gpstracker

-A proof of concept GPS tracker app.
+A proof of concept GPS tracker app intended to be used in conjunction with https://github.com/davidkellis/arduinotracker.

+This app is the server side location tracking app, and https://github.com/davidkellis/arduinotracker is the GPS coordinate updater app.

 ## Setup